-&lt;sup>1The sand placement volumes identified in this table represent the projected volumetric needs for the various reaches based on analyses presented in the Engineering Report (Appendix I).
+1 The sand placement volumes identified in this table represent the projected volumetric needs for the various reaches based on analyses presented in the Engineering Report (Appendix G).
 Actual placement volumes will vary depending on the specific volumetric requirements associated with individual federal navigation dredging projects.